jhpyle/docassemble/_docs/fields.md

 The [`code`] block that carries out the `action` should always begin with `set_save_status('ignore')`.
 If you leave this out, then a step will be added to the interview each time the results are fetched.
-The [`code`] block should always end with a call [`json_response()`].
+The [`code`] block should always end by calling [`json_response()`] that returns the relevant choice or choices.

 The data that you pass to [`json_response()`] can be in one of three
 forms:

-1. A list of pieces of text;
+1. A `list` of pieces of text;
-2. A dictionary in which the keys are the underlying values (what the variable will be set to) and the values are labels (what the user sees and types); or
+2. A `dict` in which the keys are the underlying values (what the variable will be set to) and the values are labels (what the user sees and types); or
-3. A list of lists, where the first item in each sub-list is the underlying value and the second item is the label.
+3. A `list` of `list`s, where the first item in each sub-list is the underlying value and the second item is the label.

+If you use the second or third option, note that **docassemble** will only store the underlying value in the variable, even though the user typed the label.
+In order for your `datatype: ajax` field to function properly if the `question` is revisited during a review process or the use of the Back button, your `action` needs to be able to accept as input either the underlying value or the label.
+In the following example, note the special return value if the `wordstart` argument matches a key in the dictionary.

+{% include side-by-side.html demo="fields-ajax-2" %}

+If you press the Back button to return to the `datatype: ajax` field, the initial value of the field will be `'x234'`, `'y432'`, or `'h293'`.
+This value will be sent to the `action` to be looked up, and then the screen will show the label rather than the value.

 In order to avoid sending too many requests to the system, the requests are throttled so that they happen no more than once every two seconds.

 The list will not start showing results until the user types at least four characters.
 If you want to use a different number of characters